you're invited

 Date TBA

-Two queer girls start a fight club to hook up with cheerleaders and it's somehow the most unhinged and hilarious teen comedy in years.
-Chaotic bisexual energy the whole way through.
-Come ready to throw hands (metaphorically).
+Two girls start a fight club to hook up with cheerleaders.
+Unhinged teen comedy.
+Chaotic energy the whole way through.

 ?